eziodeyk/OR-ML-survey/README.md

 (dont' get it clearly)
 **performance**: less optimal than the state-of-the-art solvers such as LKH3 and Gurobi but show advantage in convergence speed.

-#### A Deep Reinforcement Learning Algorithm Using Dynamic Attention Model for Vehicle Routing Problems (in process)
+#### A Deep Reinforcement Learning Algorithm Using Dynamic Attention Model for Vehicle Routing Problems (pending)
 Bo Peng et al. 2020, (SYSU), (VRP)
 **dynamic attention model (AM-D)**
 encoder-decoder architecture in the schema of attention with mask.